JuliaOpt/MathProgBase.jl/doc/lpqcqp.rst

 .. function:: delvars!(m::AbstractLinearQuadraticModel, idxs)

     Removes the variables with indexes in the vector idxs.
+The remaing variables in the model are renumbered.
+Let, for example, before deletion there be six variables p, q, r, s, t, u with ordinal numbers 1, 2, 3, 4, 5, 6, and let variables p, q, s have been deleted.
+Then after deletion the remaining variables r, t, u are assigned new ordinal numbers 1, 2, 3.

 .. function:: addconstr!(m::AbstractLinearQuadraticModel, varidx, coef, lb, ub)